persuaded9041/poke-solus-rgb/README.md

 #### 2. HMs can be taught to party Pokémon without using up one of their move slots

-HMs, as well as TMs 28 (Dig) and 30 (Teleport), can be taught to a party Pokémon in a separate "Field Move" slot.
-When teaching one of these moves to a Pokémon, you will be prompted to choose whether it should be taught as its temporary Field Move (only one can be known per Pokémon).
-On a related note, those two TMs which act as Field Moves will not be consumed when used (but all other TMs will be).
+HMs, as well as TM28 (Dig), TM30 (Teleport), and TM41 (Softboiled), can be taught to a party Pokémon in a separate "Field Move" slot.
+When teaching one of these moves to a Pokémon, you will be prompted to choose whether it should be taught as its temporary Field Move (only one can be known at a time per Pokémon).
+Field Moves can be used like other HMs as normal, from a Pokémon's party sub-menu.

 When a Pokémon with a temporary Field Move is deposited into the PC, its Field Move will be erased.
+Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.

-This change allows for more emphasis on a Pokémon's battle moveset.
+Field Moves allow for more emphasis on a Pokémon's battle moveset.

 #### 3. Some new content is added, and some visual content is changed